tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/产品优势_intl_en.md

 **TRTC is a cross-platform solution compatible with more than 5,000 device models.** It provides client SDKs and Tencent Cloud APIs for mobile and desktop platforms including iOS, Android, Windows, macOS, and web.
 End users can also use its services via QQ and WeCom.

 ### Easy and quick integration
 You can run a TRTC demo and integrate basic TRTC features into your project with a few lines of simple code.
 In as little as 1 minute, you can build a real-time audio/video communication product from scratch featuring low latency, low stutter rate, and high-quality.
-For detailed directions, see [Quick Demo Start](https://intl.cloud.tencent.com/document/product/647/35086) and [SDK Quick Integration](https://intl.cloud.tencent.com/document/product/647/35092).
+For detailed directions, see [Quick demo start](https://intl.cloud.tencent.com/document/product/647/35086) and [SDK quick integration](https://intl.cloud.tencent.com/document/product/647/35092).

 ### Scenario-specific components
 TRTC provides a rich set of components to help you quickly implement features such as audio chat, conferencing, interactive live streaming, and interactive teaching.
-For detailed directions, [Building a Demo](https://intl.cloud.tencent.com/document/product/647/36062).
+For detailed directions, [Building a demo](https://intl.cloud.tencent.com/document/product/647/36062).

 ### Low latency
 TRTC offers reliable and secure network connection across the globe.
 It uses Tencent Cloud’s self-developed multi-level addressing algorithm and can connect to nodes across the entire network.
 Abundant high-bandwidth resources and globally-distributed edge servers allow it to maintain an **average global end-to-end latency below 300 ms**.